Kathmandu, Pokhara and Chitwan Tour

 Not Included

-• Beverages including soft and alcoholic drinks unless specified
+• Beverages such as soft drinks, bottled water outside the vehicle, tea, coffee, and alcoholic drinks unless specifically mentioned.

 Do's & Don'ts